PurvishK/Formula-1/README.md

-# Formula 1 Stats Website - README
+# Formula 1 Stats
 ## Overview
-Welcome to the Formula 1 Stats Website!
+Welcome to the Formula 1 Stats Website Created by Purvish, Kodi!
 This platform provides comprehensive statistics, historical data, and up-to-date information about the world of Formula 1 racing.
-Whether you are a die-hard F1 fan, a casual viewer, or a stats enthusiast, our website offers a rich repository of data to satisfy your curiosity and enhance your understanding of the sport.
+Whether you are a die-hard F1 fan, a casual viewer, or a stats enthusiast, our website offers a rich repository of data enhance your understanding of the sport.

 ## Features